USAF Pilot, Vietnam War Veteran

 In the ’90s, as an adult, she went to Vietnam searching for answers and closure.
 She hired a guide, and found a Vietnamese villager who had found a helmet near the site.
 When she looked inside, her father’s name was hand written on the inside.
 Colleen’s findings gave the government new leads to follow, and investigators were able to recover remnants of Anthony’s plane as well as his remains and confirm that it was indeed, he.

 Because of his daughter’s efforts, Anthony Shine was buried with full military honors in Arlington National Cemetery in 1996, offering his surviving family closure at long last.

 During the years he was MIA, Anthony was promoted to lieutenant colonel, and awarded The Purple Heart.

-To commemorate her husband, and remember those soldiers who remain missing in Vietnam, Anthony’s wife Bonnie founded the Anthony C. Shine Award, an award that is given each year to a fighter pilot who demonstrates proficiency and professionalism in flying a fighter aircraft.
+To commemorate her husband, and remember those soldiers who remain missing in Vietnam, Anthony’s wife, Bonnie, founded the Anthony C. Shine Award, which is given each year to a fighter pilot who demonstrates proficiency and professionalism in flying a fighter aircraft.